Verified Foundations for Differential Privacy: Programming with Differential Privacy

 \paragraph{A Unifying Abstraction} Despite the variety in their definitions, the popular formulations of differential privacy share common characteristics pertaining to the construction and composition of private programs.
 Importantly, this means that the correctness of many differentially private algorithms may not depend on the precise variant of DP one may be trying to attain.

-Instead of developing parallel proof frameworks to verify the different privacy bounds, in \sampcert{} we opted for a general, abstract definition of privacy that satisfies a number of basic axioms.
-Using our abstract definition, we can build and reason about mechanisms that are parametric in the definition of privacy chosen.
+Instead of developing separate proof frameworks to verify different privacy bounds, in \sampcert{} we opted for a general, abstract definition of privacy that satisfies a number of basic axioms.
+Using our definition, we can build and reason about mechanisms that are parametric in the definition of privacy chosen.
 For instance, instead of separately proving privacy for a histogram mechanism for both pure and zCDP, we can construct a single proof using the abstract framework; proofs for pure and zCDP automatically follow, as they are instantiations of the abstract definition.

-\cref{lst:dpsystem} depicts the \sampcert{} definition of \emph{abstract differential privacy}.
-From a programming perspective, this typeclass outlines a domain-specific language for constructing and verifying differentially private queries over a list of natural numbers.
+\cref{lst:dpsystem} depicts the \sampcert{} definition of \emph{abstract differential privacy}, written in terms of the generic DP combinators presented in \cref{lst:dpgeneric}.
+From a programming perspective, this typeclass outlines a domain-specific language for constructing and verifying differentially private queries over a list.
 Specifically, our abstract definition of differential privacy, which we call $\gamma$-\ADP{}, is parameterized by a real-valued privacy parameter $\gamma$ that takes on a different meaning for each instantiation (e.g., the $\epsilon$ in pure DP or the $\rho$ in zCDP and Rényi DP).
 We define a set of properties that a \lstinline{AbstractDP} instantiation must supply, and informally outline them below:

 \begin{enumerate} \item \textbf{Privacy} (\lstinline{prop}): A specification for what it means for a mechanism $\mech$ to be $\gamma$-\ADP{}, e.g., \cref{def:puredp} for pure DP. \item \textbf{Monotonicity} (\lstinline{prop_mono}): A proof that if $\mech$ is $\gamma$-\ADP{} then it is $\gamma'$-\ADP{} for all $\gamma' \ge \gamma$. \item \textbf{Composition} (\lstinline{adaptive_compose_prop}): A proof that \ADP{} mechanisms compose additively. \item \textbf{Postprocessing} (\lstinline{postprocess_prop}): A proof that postcomposing by functions that do not access the secret database does not degrade privacy. \item \textbf{Base case} (\lstinline{const_prop}): A proof that constant functions are 0-\ADP{}. \item \textbf{Approximate DP} (\lstinline{prop_app_dp}): A proof that \ADP{} implies approximate DP (see below). \end{enumerate}